 You should speak to or see a healthcare professional for at least one annual check-up if you are regularly taking medicines that you buy from the pharmacy or are prescribed by the GP and/or you have a long-term medical condition.

 If you are taking any medicines that you buy from a pharmacy or prescribed by your Doctor you should have a medication review by a pharmacist or GP.
 Often this can be done remotely by video, phone or by email.

 Chronic medical conditions review

 If you have a medical condition that causes regular symptoms or requires regular medication, you are at greater risk of having a mental health condition such as Depression.
 It is important to have a review with your General Practitioner and if you are having specialist care, by specialists (Nurses, Doctors, Physiotherapists etc) to try to optimise your health.

-The final part of our DIY mental health MOT series (Part 3) will focus on sleep.
+The final part of our Mind and Body series (Part 3) will focus on sleep.

 *Blood testing from home will be discussed in a future blog post.